Feature request #8725

 I agree

-#27 Updated by Giovanni Manghi almost 11 years ago
+#27 Updated by Giovanni Manghi about 11 years ago

 Alvaro Huarte wrote: